dfki-ric/ugv_nav4d/README.md

 costMultiplier  = < the configured multiplier for this particular motion type >
 baseCost        = int(ceil(travelTime * 1000 * costMultiplier))
 ```
-The travelTime is scaled by 1000 to retain precision when converting to integer.
+The travelTime is scaled by 1000 to retain three digits of precision when converting to integer.

-The `baseCost` is used for cost calculation during planning.
+##### Motion Cost Scaling

-However since all primitives are 2-dimensional the `baseCost` is only accurat on perfectly flat terrain.
-To factor in the slope of the terrain the cost is scaled based on one of the following metrics:
+Since all primitives are 2-dimensional the `baseCost` is only accurat on perfectly flat terrain.
+To factor in the slope of the terrain the cost is scaled based on one of the following metrics during planning.

 ###### SlopeMetric::NONE
 ```
 cost = motion.baseCost;